danakj/danakj.github.io/_posts/2023-01-14-relocating.md

 which is returned by `sizeof()`.

-Note that while references have the size of a pointer, the `sizeof()` operation will return the size of the referrant instead of the reference.
+Note that while references have the size of a pointer, the `sizeof()` operation will return the size of the referent instead of the reference.
 For this reason subspace [introduces `sus::mem::size_of<T>()`]( https://github.com/chromium/subspace/blob/21a55214fdd968ba01118697721b708b83540521/subspace/mem/size_of.h#L22-L33) which may not be called for a reference type, ensuring that the caller disambiguates what they want.